 The Czech Republic has produced a few famous composers, including Dvořák, Martinů, Smetana, Janáček and Mahler.
 Mozart also liked to perform in Prague because of his fine relationship with the city.
 Prague has four theatres where opera is performed and a few orchestras, the most famous being the Czech Philharmonic (Česká Filharmonie) located at the Rudolfínum.

 The two major companies, the National and the State, both perform exclusively in their own theatres – the National Opera Company in the National Theatre; the State Opera Company at the State Opera.
 The latter presents a predominantly classical Italian repertoire, always in the original language, and performances are always popular.
 Tickets should be bought in advance.
 The National Opera Company has a more experimental repertoire, and most of its operas are performed in Czech.
-To view a Czech opera, by Czech composers Smetana or Dvořák, the National Theatre is your best opportunity to do so.
-A lesser known opera company based at the Estates Theatre performs mainly classical, Italian operas in the original language.
-Opera tickets for top-price seats range from 1,000 CZK to 1,300 CZK which makes opera in Prague more accessible than most cities in Europe.
+To view a Czech opera by Czech composers Smetana or Dvořák, the National Theatre is your best opportunity to do so.
+A lesser-known opera company based at the Estates Theatre performs mainly classical Italian operas in the original language.
+Opera tickets for top-price seats range from 1,000 CZK to 1,300 CZK, making opera in Prague more accessible than most cities in Europe.

 The Prague Spring (Pražské Jaro) is the biggest annual event.
 It includes outstanding performing artists, symphony orchestras and chamber music ensembles from around the world.
-The festival commemorates important musical anniversaries by including works by the composers concerned on its programmes.
+The festival commemorates important musical anniversaries by including works by the composers concerned with its programmes.
 It presents Czech as well as world premieres of compositions by contemporary authors.
 This is not to be missed.
 For more details, including the festival’s programme, visit www.festival.cz.
 It is recommended that you buy tickets in advance at www.TicketPro.cz (ticketing network in Prague).
-On the other hand, there are four to six concerts every day so it is easy to just go along.
+On the other hand, there are four to six concerts every day, so it is easy to go along.
 Many concerts are performed in Prague’s churches, so be prepared for a chilly evening; some are in gardens and courtyards.
-Performances generally start at 5pm or a little later.
+Performances generally start at 5 pm or a little later.

 - Municipal House, nám.
 Republiky 5